Samourai-Wallet/samourai-wallet-android/Guides/Advanced Features.md

 ### Sign a message with a UTXO

 Samourai Wallet has built-in signature generation to prove control of a bitcoin address private key without revealing the private key to anyone.
 The list of current unspent outputs contains a list of addresses that can sign messages in your wallet.
-Currently you can only sign messages with addresses that contain an unspent balance of Bitcoin.
+Currently you can only sign messages with addresses that contain an unspent balance of bitcoin.

 **Step 1 - Show unspent outputs**